insight-creative/richterhvac.com/content/_index.md

     image: /uploads/bryant-factory-authorized-dealer-logo-2.png
     image_alt: Bryant Factory Authorized Dealer Logo
     heading: Bryant Authorized Dealer
-    body: As a factory authorized dealer of quality Bryant products for over 40 years, Richter Heating & Air Conditioning, Inc. knows the value of quality products and equipment.
+    body: As a factory authorized dealer of quality Bryant products, Richter Heating & Air Conditioning, Inc. knows the value of quality products and equipment.
 We offer a large selection of Energy Star products ranging from air conditioners and furnaces to air purifiers, ductless split systems and more.
     button:
       enabled: true
       button_url: /products/